 American citizens already living in Canada, the UK, France, Spain, Germany, the Netherlands, or Switzerland can get on a plane as soon as it’s available.

 But make sure you’re a legal resident.
 Otherwise you might not get back into your European country again.
+Oh, and remember you might have to quarantine for two weeks once you get back.

 My gripe about this story is that the Costa Rican Consulate in Miami came out with all this today, knowing that people would jump on it as a sign of hope.